Telenor is the second largest mobile operator in Pakistan.

 The State Bank of Pakistan issued branchless banking regulations which envisage a bank-led model for mobile banking in Pakistan.
 In response, Telenor Pakistan worked to acquire a bank and was successful in acquiring a 51% share in Tameer Micro Finance Bank.

 In October 2009 Telenor Pakistan and Tameer Micro Finance Bank launched Easypaisa, a portfolio of mobile financial services.
 The vision of Easypaisa is to serve as a vehicle for financial inclusion for under-served households in Pakistan that have limited access to banking services.
 Customers can benefit from Easypaisa services in two ways: over-the-counter products, where certified merchants are used for financial transactions; and mobile products, where a customer uses his own mobile handset to undertake financial transactions.
-Currently, customers can, amongst other things, pay utility bills, send/receive money, donate to charities, top-up their prepaid mobile connection, pay for air tickets and receive their pension via Easypaisa; whilst corporate organizations can set up a mode of payment collection from their customers.
+Currently, customers can, amongst other things, pay utility bills, send/receive money, donate to charities, top-up their prepaid mobile connection, pay for air tickets and receive their pension via Easypaisa; whilst corporate organisations can set up a mode of payment collection from their customers.
+Easypaisa was labelled as the third largest mobile money service in the world in the year 2012 by the World Bank.
+Currently, Easypaisa’s network is responsible for more than 100 million transactions [per year], which are carried out through 20,000 shops across the country.

-As at 31 March 2012, Telenor Pakistan had a market share of approximately 24.2%.
-In addition to Telenor Pakistan, there are five other mobile operators in Pakistan: Mobilink, Ufone, Warid, Zong and Instaphone.
-Based on numbers produced by the Pakistan Telecommunication Authority (the PTA) as at 31 March 2012, Mobilink was the largest mobile operator in Pakistan with a market share of approximately 29.2%, Ufone had a market share of approximately 19.1%, Warid had a market share of approximately 14.9%, and Zong had a market share of approximately 12.6%.
+As at 31 March 2013, Telenor Pakistan had a market share of approximately 25.2%, which is second only to Mobilink (with a market share of 29.8%).
+In addition to Telenor Pakistan and Mobilink, there are three other mobile operators in Pakistan: Ufone, Warid and Zong.
+Based on numbers produced by the Pakistan Telecommunication Authority (the PTA) as at 31 March 2013, Ufone had a market share of approximately 19.3%, Zong had a market share of approximately 15.5%, and Warid had a market share of approximately 10.4%.

 The PTA has broad regulatory power including power to grant licences, regulate market conditions, including the price of interconnection, and monitor and enforce the licence conditions pursuant to the Federal Government’s telecommunication policy.
 The Frequency Allocation Board, a separate entity under the administrative control of the PTA, manages radio frequencies.